Housing Market Crash Ahead?

-We might understand a stock market correction, but with the stock market forecast on a volatile but upward trend, one more Trillion dollar Federal aid package, growing American wealth, $4 to $5 trillion in the money markets, improving economy and good jobs report, and the confidence of a great nation still intact, is it even conceivable we could see a housing market failing?
+We might understand a stock market correction, but with the stock market forecast on a volatile but upward trend, one more Trillion dollar Federal aid package, growing American wealth, $4 to $5 trillion in the money markets, improving economy and good jobs report, and the confidence of a great nation still intact, is it even conceivable we could see a stock market crash?

-Actually, the election alone might be the catalyst for a housing and stock market bubble catastrophe.
-The Democrats have called for drastic changes, based on ideological and their political preferences.
+Actually, the 2022 elections alone might be the catalyst for a housing and stock market bubble catastrophe.
+The Democrats have called for drastic changes, based on ideology and their political preferences.
 Trashing fracking, bailing out democrat states and cities, out of control stimulus spending, with renewed regulation and higher taxes, hasn’t been factored into forecasts.
 Democrats and many Americans simply refuse to see the danger.

 Printing Money Out of Control